Are Beta Blockers Effective For Anxiety?

 • Swelling or fluid retention

-Who should avoid them?
+Who should avoid beta blockers?

-All of these come in a generic form, which can save you money at the pharmacy.
-Only a healthcare provider can prescribe propranolol and other beta blockers.
-Stopping propranolol suddenly may lead to serious side effects.
-Also, if you’re breastfeeding, propranolol may not be the best option.
+Only a healthcare provider can prescribe beta blockers.
+Stopping a medication suddenly may lead to serious side effects.
+In addition, if you’re breastfeeding, propranolol may have side effects.
 It’s recommended that you speak with a doctor if you breastfeed.
-Also, drinking alcohol while taking propranolol may lead to even lower blood pressure, so it’s recommended that you not drink alcohol while taking propranolol.
-If you are afraid to stop drinking alcohol abruptly, a healthcare provider may be able to prescribe medication to help you safely stop.*
+Also, drinking alcohol while taking propranolol may lead to lower blood pressure, so it’s recommended that you not drink alcohol while taking beta blockers.
+If you are afraid to stop drinking alcohol abruptly, a healthcare provider may be able to prescribe medication to help you safely stop.

 If you are struggling with substance use, contact the SAMHSA National Helpline at (800) 662-4357 to receive support and resources.
 Support is available 24/7.